Help our permaculture farm with garden, eco-building, animals and community activities in Brakel, Belgium

 There’s an outdoor shower with hot (solar heated, so depending on availability) and cold rainwater.
 We don't use drinking water for the shower, so in dry summers with a lot of volunteers, showering is really 'functional'.

-In winter, water is heated on the stove, and you have to wash from a bucket.
+In winter, water is heated on the stove, and you have to wash from a bucket in the bath top.

 Heating